Laura Marcus, Executive Director

 Shubhra Murarka, Secretary, Alumni Representative.
 Shubhra is drawn to the idea of community as a central component to education.
 She finds the Arete Project compelling because it intentionally moves beyond the classroom to include care of the land and community as integral to the pursuit of great learning.
 She attended the Blue Ridge Session in 2016 and has stayed involved with the Arete Project through the Faculty Hiring Committee and the Alumni Advisory Board.
 After receiving her B.A. from the University of Chicago, she has primarily taught both in the U.S. and abroad.
 In her spare time, Shubhra enjoys reading, dancing, and theater.

 Hank Lentfer.
 I believe the quickest way to connect with the land is to eat it.
-Gardening, hunting and fishing transforms food from groceries to gifts.
-Through writing, recording wild voices and mentoring new arrivals to Alaska, I’m dedicated to helping other sense their connections to each other and the earth.
+Gardening, hunting and fishing transform food from groceries to gifts.
+Through writing, recording wild voices, and mentoring new arrivals to Alaska, I’m dedicated to helping others sense their connections to each other and the earth.
 I’ve spent all of my 50+ years here.
 Along the way, I’ve learned to pound nails, smoke fish, and a suite of other homesteading skills.
 I’m eager to share them all.

 |Applications Committee||Outreach and Recruitment Committee|

 |Nicole Cheng||Emily Barr Co-Chair|

 |Noa Kattler Kupetz Co-Chair||John Moriarty|